 Understanding Snowflake's Unusual Options Activity

-Snowflake (NYSE:SNOW) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $247.51 following the option alert.
+Shares of Snowflake (NYSE:SNOW) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $264.93.

 - Option Type: SWEEP